Energinet-DataHub/geh-core/source/App/documents/development.md

 * Telemetry or Application Insights configuration.
 It depends on `ExampleHost.FunctionApp02` for the verification scenario.
 * Health Checks configuration.
-* Authentication and authorization configuration.
+* User authentication and authorization configuration.
 * Feature management (feature flags locally and in Azure App Configuration)

+`ExampleHost.FunctionApp02` is used from integration tests located in `ExampleHost.FunctionApp.Tests` for verifying:

+* Subsystem authentication configuration.
+One scenario also depends on `ExampleHost.FunctionApp01`.

 ### ExampleHost.WebApi01 and ExampleHost.WebApi02